The Shower Belt Shoulder Strap is used with the Shower Belt (sold separately).

-The Shower Belt and Shoulder Straps provide extra help to nursing staff when patients are slippery and wet while being washed.
+The Shower Belt and Shower Belt Shoulder Strap provide extra help to nursing staff when patients are slippery and wet while being washed.
 Staff should be available at all times to monitor their use.
 The loops on the end of two long straps should be placed on the front of the Pelican Shower Belt.
 They can either go straight over the patient’s shoulders, like braces or be crossed over the chest.
 This method may be helpful when a patient tends to lean more to one side.
-The long single strap with the Male buckle attached should be taken down the back of the chair and around one of the rear legs, across to the other rear leg and back up to fit into the Female part of the buckle.
+The long single strap with the male buckle attached should be taken down the back of the chair and around one of the rear legs, across to the other rear leg and back up to fit into the female part of the buckle.

 Item # 435 – Standard Beige Vinyl